USS Randolph (1776): Loss

 As a 64-gun, two-deck ship of the line, Yarmouth had double the number of guns as Randolph.
 Yarmouths guns were also significantly heavier as she mounted 32-pound cannons on her main deck, 18-pounder guns on her upper deck, and 9-pounder guns on her quarterdeck and forecastle, giving her almost five times the weight of shot that Randolph could fire.
-The Randolph and General Moultrie engaged Yarmouth until the Randolphs magazine exploded with a blinding flash.
+Randolph and General Moultrie engaged Yarmouth until Randolphs magazine exploded with a blinding flash.
 Burning debris up to six feet long struck Yarmouth, which significantly damaged her sails and rigging and caused several casualties.

 The damage caused to Yarmouths sails and rigging prevented her from pursuing the remaining South Carolina ships as they slipped away in the darkness.
-The loss of the Randolph resulted in 311 deaths, including Biddle's.
+The loss of Randolph resulted in 311 deaths, including Biddle's.
 Yarmouth picked up four survivors off of wreckage on 12 March.
 Casualties aboard Yarmouth amounted to five men killed and 12 wounded.
-The battle was America's worst naval defeat, in terms of lives lost, until the Japanese attack on Pearl Harbor in 1941.
+The battle was the United States' worst naval defeat, in terms of lives lost, until the Japanese attack on Pearl Harbor in 1941.